 These are the big picture contours of these deals and there are of course some specific customizations which are given by each of these tenants, which we have factored into our timelines.
 You will see that for a couple of buildings, we have deferred delivery than what we had presented in the last quarter.
 That is basically to factor in some of the customizations which are given by each of these tenants.
 So, broadly these are the things which I want to highlight in relation to the pre-leases.
+On your second question which was related to GLSP's distribution reduction, we think

-On your second question which was related to GLSP's distribution reduction, we think that it's a temporary reduction, because of working capital changes.
+Abhishek Agrawal: On your second question which was related to GLSP's distribution reduction, we think that it's a temporary reduction, because of working capital changes.
 I think for Q4, we would have slightly higher than the run rate that we are clocking for 9 months.